 Lesley works on the medieval Bible, as both a physical and intellectual object.
 This ranges from close technical work with manuscripts of Bibles, biblical commentary, theology and pastoralia, to the exposition of commentary and theology, to investigation of the intellectual milieu of the schools in which the Bible was studied – the people and the products of this early university system, from the twelfth century onwards.
 In particular, she explores the two-way link between the manuscript evidence and the intellectual evidence of these early schools – in modern terms, how technology affects what we learn and know, and vice versa.
 The study of the Bible has also led her to contribute to the study of medieval Jewish-Christian scholarship and relations.

-She is currently at work on an experimental biography of William of Auvergne, thirteenth-century scholar and bishop of Paris.
+She is currently at work on an experimental biography of William of Auvergne, thirteenth-century scholar and bishop of Paris, with the working title: Fragments of a World: William of Auvergne and Thirteenth-Century Paris.

 The Ten Commandments: Interpreting the Bible in the Medieval World, Studies in the History of Christian Traditions, 175 (Leiden & Boston: E. J. Brill, 2014).